The Basics of Python

 Scopes and namespaces

 A namespace is a mapping from names to objects.
-In fact, underlying a namespace there is a dictionary: its keys are symbolic names (e.g., x) and its values, the object they reference (e.g., an integer with a value of 8).
+In fact, underlying a namespace there is a dictionary: its keys are symbolic names (e.g., x) and its values are the object they reference (e.g., an integer with a value of 8).
 During the execution of a typical Python program, multiple namespaces are created, each with its own lifetime.
 There are four types of namespaces:

-• The global namespace contains every name created at the main level of the program.
+• Global namespaces: The global namespace contains every name created at the main level of the program.
 This dictionary can be examined using globals().
+But, other global namespaces are possible: each imported module will create its own.

 • Local namespaces: one is created every time a function is called, and is “forgotten” when it terminates.
 This dictionary can be examined using locals().